farukreactdev/farukreactdev/README.md

 ## About Me <a name="about-me"></a>

-- Focused on React.js, Node.js, Express.js & MongoDB, and responsive UI/UX
+- 📚Focused on React.js, Node.js, Express.js & MongoDB, and responsive UI/UX
-- Enjoys Learning new technologies and solving real-world problems
+- 💼Enjoys Learning new technologies and solving real-world problems
 - 💻 Main languages: Java, JavaScript, C, C++, Python

 ## Fun Facts <a name="fun-facts"></a>